For citing references, follow the GSBMS Thesis Style for in-text citations.

 The figure title follows the designation “Figure” numbered consecutively (ie, Figure 1, Figure 2).
 Articles that contain a single figure (as in the one below) use the designator “Figure” (not “Figure 1”).

 The figure legend (caption) is written in sentence format and printed below or next to the figure.
-It will also contain citations if you did reproduce any data from another source.
+It will also contain citations if you used or reproduced any data from another source.

 Citing your sources.
-It is preferable to use original figures rather than those already published.
+It is preferable and advisable to use your own original figures rather than copying and pasting those already published.

-However when use of a previously published illustration, photograph, or other figure is necessary, written permission to reproduce it must be obtained from the copyright holder (usually the publisher).
+However, if you are writing your Master's Research Thesis or Doctoral Dissertation and use of a previously published illustration, photograph, or other figure is necessary, written permission to reproduce it should be obtained from the copyright holder (usually the publisher).
 The original source should be cited in the legend (see example below) following the GSBMS Thesis Style for in-text citations.

 These examples of legends that serves as citations, should be placed below the descriptive legend.